Matsew-uwu/TinyAmazon/README.md

 > A tiny Amazon-like Web application made with Flask and Bootstrap

 ### Requirement
-You have to install these modules to run the application You can copy/paste these commands
+You have to install these modules to run the application.
+You can copy/paste these commands

 ```txt